-Do your eyes glaze over when a locksmith throws around terms like “keyed alike”, “keyed to differ” or “master keyed”?
+Do your eyes glaze over when a locksmith throws around terms like “keyed alike”, “keyed to differ”, or “master keyed”?
 You’re not alone!
 Getting your head around industry-specific terminology may seem daunting, but it’ll help you make an informed decision in the long run.
-In today’s blog post, we’re going to take a look at key systems and the common terminology used by professionals to describe a key system.
+In today’s blog post, we’re going to look at key systems and the common terminology used by professionals to describe a key system.

 What is a key system?

 A key system describes how many locks a key may operate within a network of locks.
 For example, you may want only to have one key to operate your home's front and back door.
 The design of your key system will depend on your individual needs in relation to convenience and security.
 Let’s take a look at some common key systems.

 Twinsies – aka Keyed Alike